Adafruit Ultimate GPS Breakout - 66 channel w/10 Hz updates - Version 3

 Comes with one fully assembled and tested module, a piece of header you can solder to it for breadboarding, and a CR1220 coin cell holder.
 A CR1220 coin cell is not included, but we have them in the shop if you'd like to use the GPS's RTC

 We have a nice fancy library for GPS usage, with background parsing and can set and query the built in GPS logging capability (called LOCUS).
-A full tutorial is also available, which has tons of information about the module, how to use the data logger and more
+A full tutorial is also available, which has tons of information about the module, how to use the data logger, example code for both CircuitPython & Arduino, and more

 - Satellites: 22 tracking, 66 searching